KarmaEngine

 void CreateFrameBuffers ()

-A framebuffer represents a collection of specific memory attachments that a render pass instance uses.
+Framebuffers are collections of specific memory attachments that a render pass instance uses.
+They represent the actual memory that the rendering operations will write to.

 void CreateCommandPool ()